bonitasoft/bonita-doc/md/variables.md

 String and JSON variables are initialized at page data model instantiation and their values do not change subsequently.

-Expression, external API and URL parameter variables are evaluated every time something happens on the page, such as when receiving data or on a user interaction.
+Expression, external API, and URL parameter variables are evaluated every time something happens on the page, such as when receiving data or on a user interaction.
 The call of an External API variable is triggered every time the URL of the resource it points at changes.

 #### Business Data

 Business Data variables are meant to retrieve BDM objects defined in Studio.
-These objects are accessible through REST API calls, so they can be retrieved using External API variables defining the URL.
+These objects are accessible through REST API calls.
+To help you, the UI Designer provides an easy to use interface to define the data you want to get: select the corresponding object, see the available queries and select one, and configure its filters.

+This is the easy and most efficient way to get data from the Business Data ModelT.

+However, for advanced users or specific use cases you can also use External API variables.
 For example, you can know by heart this URL:

     ../API/bdm/businessData/{{businessDataType}}?q={{queryName}}&p=0&c=10&f={{filter}}